DAFT-8/bookmarks/README.md

 - [WhatsMyName](https://whatsmyname.app) — An app that helps users find available usernames on various social networks and websites.
 - [Digital Footprint Check](https://www.digitalfootprintcheck.com) — A tool to assess your online presence and privacy.
 - [Have I Been Pwned](https://haveibeenpwned.com) — A service that allows you to check if an email has been compromised in a data breach.
-- [Pentester](https://pentester.com) — A platform for penetration testing and security assessments.
+- [Pentester](https://pentester.com) — A platform for discover your digital footprint.
 - [Grep.app](https://grep.app) — A web-based tool for searching through code repositories using grep.
 - [Satellites.pro](https://satellites.pro) — A platform that offers a satellite view of the Earth.
 - [OpenStreetMap](https://www.openstreetmap.org) — A collaborative mapping project that provides free geographic data and mapping to anyone.